jenpujara/ACME_SPORT/README.md

 **3.Run Code:**

-On the Command Prompt
+On the Command Prompt, run the command:

-## Run the command:

 ```python
 python main.py